 Going Green – Education for Sustainability

 Join us for the fifth installment of Going Green in the school year 2018/19!

 Schools throughout the U.S. and Germany will navigate through web 2.0 applications and social media, and exchange their findings.
 They will publish their local initiatives online and contribute them to a student competition for outstanding ideas to advance sustainable development in their communities.

-- Sign up your course for the project and register your e-classroom here.
+- Register for the project and request a e-classroom here.

 - If you want to participate with a transatlantic partner, look up important information in our FAQ section.